Stochastic time-evolution, information geometry and the Cramer-Rao Bound: Examples

 and the Fisher information decreases monotonically, as predicted by Eq.~\eqref{fisher-monotonic}.

 The same calculation can be done for an underdamped particle with position $x(t)$ and velocity $v(t)$

 with the associated equations of motion for the moments

 Note that the overdamped case is obtained by taking the limit of vanishing particle mass $m \rightarrow 0$.
 In this case, the solution of the equations is already quite involved and we refrain from writing down the cumbersome expression for the Fisher information, which can be obtained from Eq.~\eqref{fisher-normal}.
 However, in this case, since we have two degrees of freedom, already the case where $T$, $r$ and $\kappa$ do not depend on time offers some interesting insights.
 In this case, we observe a relaxation from the initial state to the equilibrium state with $\av{x}_\text{eq} = r$, $\av{v}_\text{eq} = 0$, $\av{\Delta x^2}_\text{eq} = T/\kappa$, $\av{\Delta x \Delta v}_\text{eq} = 0$ and $\av{\Delta v^2}_\text{eq} = T/m$.
-For a non-equilibrium initial condition corresponding to potential with $\tilde{\kappa} > \kappa$ and $\tilde{r} \neq r$, the Fisher information of the relaxation process is show in Fig.~\ref{fig-harm}.
-While the Fisher information of the joint distribution decays monotonically, as prediced by Eq.~\eqref{fisher-monotonic}, the Fisher information of the marginal position distribution $P(x,t)$ exhibits a non-monotonic behavior.
-As the system approaches the overdamped limit of vanishing mass (bottom panel) the maximum in the marginal Fisher information moves to shorter times and we recover the monotonic behavior of the overdamped Fisher information for times longer than the typical relaxation time of the velocity, $m/\gamma$.
-As an example of the speed limit Eq.~\eqref{speed-limit}, we show the time-derivative of the average relative to the variance (green line in Fig.~\ref{fig-harm}.
-We observe that this quantity is bounded both by $I(t)$ and $I_x(t)$.
+For a non-equilibrium initial condition corresponding to potential with $\tilde{\kappa} > \kappa$ and $\tilde{r} \neq r$, the speed $v_I$ of the relaxation process is shown in Fig.~\ref{fig-harm}.
+While the overall speed $v_I$ decays monotonically, as prediced by Eq.~\eqref{fisher-monotonic}, the speed $v_{I,x}$ of evolution of the marginal position distribution $P(x,t)$ exhibits a non-monotonic behavior.
+Note that we also have $v_{I,x} \leq v_{I}$ i.~e.~eliminating the velocity reduces the evolution speed of the probability density.
+As the system approaches the overdamped limit of vanishing mass (bottom panel) the maximum in the speed of the marginal distribution moves to shorter times and we recover the monotonic behavior of the overdamped system for times longer than the typical relaxation time of the velocity, $m/\gamma$.
+As an example of the speed limit Eq.~\eqref{speed-limit-0}, we show the time-derivatives of the average position and velocity relative to their variances (green lines in Fig.~\ref{fig-harm}).
+We observe that while both $x$ and $v$ obey the bound set by $v_I$, only the position $x$ obeys the tighter bound set by $v_{I,x}$.